A guest post by Kerry-Anne Smith.

 3. When to go?

-The Galapagos Islands are a year round destination, however there is a slight seasonality – December to April is warmer, however to compensate these are also the wetter months.
-If you travel May to November, you may need some warmer layers and to swim in a wetsuit.
+This is probably the most important factor to consider before booking a Galapagos Islands trip.
+The islands are a year round destination, however there is a slight seasonality – December to April is warmer, whilst May to November are cooler months.
+If you thinking of going somewhere between May and November, you’ll need some warmer layers.
+You’ll also have to swim in a wetsuit – your cruise provider will give you more information.

 August and Christmas tend to be the busiest months due to school holidays, so if you can avoid these peak times, you will find better value at other times of year.